mo-almehaish/smart-door-lock-system/README.md

 Project Images

-See uploaded project images in the reposi
+Project images are available in the repository files.